 With loans the price is fixed for the entire repayment term, meaning you can see exactly how much a loan will cost you upfront.
 This can make loans more straightforward to compare than credit cards on a cost basis.

 However, loans are less flexible than credit cards.
 Your monthly repayments are fixed and you must meet them all in order to avoid defaulting.

 It is also unusual to see any form of 0% interest period for a loan, so there is no way to dodge interest charges.
 But, the best loan rates are often much lower than typical credit card rates (ie 3-4% compared to 15-20%).

 An overdraft is where your bank will allow you to continue to withdraw money or spend with your debit card, and take your current account balance into negative values.

 There is a big difference between an arranged overdraft and an un-arranged overdraft.

-This is when you spend more money than you have deposited in your account without your bank’s permission.
+You'll go into an unauthorised overdraft when you spend more money than you have deposited in your account without your bank’s permission.
 They will charge you fees and charge a higher rate of interest or a daily fee for doing this.

-So, if you have an interest free authorised overdraft and don’t need to borrow more than your overdraft cap, an overdraft is usually the cheapest and easiest way to borrow money.
+So, if you have an interest-free authorised overdraft and don't need to borrow more than your overdraft cap, an overdraft is usually the cheapest and easiest way to borrow money.